haxowl/kaliconfig/README.md

-This is my personal config, nothing fancy and far from perfect but it works for me and it might work for you too.
+### This is my personal config, nothing fancy and far from perfect but it works for me and it might work for you too.

 Credits: thegoodhackertv ippsec pimpmykali blacklanternsecurity

 ## **VMware Config**
 - Combination of 4 processors total
-- Side Channel mitigations not enabled
 - Fit all virtual machine memory into reserved host RAM

 ## **Basic Usage**